bjsi/prompt-explorer/README.md

 ![Generate CDF (Concept Descriptor Framework) Flashcards command](https://raw.githubusercontent.com/bjsi/prompt-explorer/main/img/generate-cdf.gif)

+I made a change recently to make the prompts work for other languages.
+Let me know if you notice any cases where it doesn't work.

 ### Custom Prompts

 - You can send any Rem's text to GPT-3 using the /Run Prompt command.